stevvvn/skelly/README.md

 In `.bones`, for each type of scaffolding you want to do, create a folder.
 For example, you might have `component` and `model` to create entities of those types based on their name.
 You can nest these if you want.
 If you make one called `default`, `skelly` will go for it when no type is specified on the command line.
 It's optional.

 For each type, you can add as many files and folders as you want representing output files.
 For the files, tack an extra `.js` on the end.
 If you want to generate `foo/config.ini`, make `$(type)/foo/config.ini.js`.
-Double up to `.js.js` when you're generate another JavaScript file.
+Double up to `.js.js` when you're generating another JavaScript file.

 If the path is dynamic based on the user input, you can name the file anything (`.js`) and utilize a slightly different syntax to define it.

 ### Definitions
-The syntax for static files is:
+The basic syntax for static files is:

 ```javascript
 module.exports = (skelly, helpers) => skelly`<p>Hello, ${ 'name' }</p>`;